jafingerhut/haironfire/README.md

 TBD: Find an example or two of `project.clj` files of actual Clojure projects that do this, if I can, and link to them.

-Alex Miller asked in an on line discussion about the tools.deps library in February 2020 what the actual percentage of Leiningen files was that contained no executable code.
-His motivation for asking was because if it is very high, e.g. 99%, it could become worth the time to enable tools.deps to use `clojure.edn/read` to extract the value of the `:dependencies` key in the `defproject` form to get the dependencies of a Leiningen project in source code, e.g. via a git commit SHA reference to the Leininge project source code in a `deps.edn` file.
+Alex Miller asked in an on-line discussion about the tools.deps library in February 2020 what the actual percentage of Leiningen files was that contained no executable code.
+His motivation for asking was because if this percentage is very high, e.g. 99%, it could become worth the time to enable tools.deps to use `clojure.edn/read` to extract the value of the `:dependencies` key in the `defproject` form to get the dependencies of a Leiningen project in source code, e.g. via a git commit SHA reference to the Leiningen project source code in a `deps.edn` file.

 If the percentage is much lower, e.g. 80%, it might not be worth doing this in tools.deps, because it would fail for so many projects.
-While the suggestion was made that one could in tools.deps try to `eval` the contents of a `project.clj` file in a sandboxed environment, e.g. something similar to the [`clojail`](https://github.com/Raynes/clojail) library, Alex consders such an approach to be too much effort to develop and maintain over time to be worth it.
+While the suggestion was made that one could in tools.deps try to `eval` the contents of a `project.clj` file in a sandboxed environment, e.g. using something similar to the [`clojail`](https://github.com/Raynes/clojail) library, Alex consders such an approach to be too much effort to develop and maintain over time to be worth it.